kartiksibal/Proposal-Prototype/README.md

 1. It can create a DB for you and then dump the data.
 2. It can create and dump the data, in an already present DB.
-3. As and when more trackers are added the user will be given an option to decide the datasets that they require.
+3. As and when more data sources are added, the user will be given an option to decide the datasets that they require.

 You can run it, simply by changing your directory and entering `python db.py`